Who do I contact to invest in the Greater New Haven Community Loan Fund?

 Will I know how my loan is being used?

 The Loan Fund issues reports on its activities on a quarterly basis.
 In addition, upon specific request we will notify investors of the use of their funds.

 How do I make an investment in the Greater New Haven Community Loan Fund?

 You may initiate your investment in person, via the telephone, in writing or electronically.
 Please state the amount of money to be loaned, the length of time it will be available and the interest rate desired.
 We require the full legal name of the lender, mailing address and telephone number.
 If the lender wishes to identify priorities or make restrictions on the use of the funds, those must be clearly stipulated in writing.
-Contact Darcy Arcand, Development Manager, for more information.
+Contact Darcy Arcand, Development Officer for more information.
 Upon mutual satisfaction with the terms of the offer, the Loan Fund will draft a detailed loan agreement and promissory note for review by the lender.
 The closing of the loan can be achieved either in person, or through the mail.
 Click here to see a sample loan document.

 May I opt to extend my loan?

 Many lenders appreciate the opportunity to invest in community housing development and wish to renew or extend their loans and continue to support the Greater New Haven Community Loan Fund.
 Terms for loan extensions may be negotiated and amended.